 Bid strategy advice

 For bidders who are participating in an offshore wind farm auction we develop an optimal bid strategy based on game theoretic analysis and/or auction simulations.
-Together with the Energy Finance Institute, we also perform valuation studies and market competition studies that serve as input for the bid strategy analysis.
+We also perform valuation studies and market competition studies that serve as input for the bid strategy analysis.

 Bidding in these kind of auctions can be complicated.
 For example, the first 700 MW wind farm auction in the Netherlands was a first-price combinatorial sealed-bid auction where companies could bid on lot I, lot II and/or lot I+II.
 When determining their bid strategy, bidders should not only decide on how high to bid, but also on the number of bids (up to three).
 Each bid has an impact on the probability of winning (of lot I and/or lot II) and the profit margin.